Online Schools in Kansas

 Universities and online colleges in Kansas help provide the state's nearly 3 million residents with a number of options when it comes to pursuing a higher education.
 Overall, more than 100 public and private schools exist in the state to help students pursue an education.
 These include universities, community colleges, technical institutions, and even specialty schools focused on teaching subjects like real estate and taxidermy, according to the Kansas Board of Regents (kansasregents.org).

-However, since many of the campus-based schools are located in the Topeka area, students living in rural areas may find it difficult to access schools that are built upon a brick-and-mortar tradition.
+However, since many of the campus-based schools are located in the Topeka area or the town of Lawrence (home to the University of Kansas), students living in rural areas may find it difficult to access schools that are built upon a brick-and-mortar tradition.
 A remedy for this challenge could be for residents to pursue online degrees in Kansas.
 These degree programs offer a level of flexibility that may be advantageous to those trying to balance their education with a full-time job or a family.

 Online Schools in Kansas Help Meet Occupational Demand